 On July 1, 2015, the AOA, American Association of Colleges of Osteopathic Medicine (AACOM) and the Accreditation Council for Graduate Medical Education (ACGME) began the transition to a single accreditation system for graduate medical education in the U.S. When fully implemented in July 2020, the new system will allow graduates of osteopathic and allopathic medical schools to complete their residency and/or fellowship education in ACGME-accredited programs and demonstrate achievement of common milestones and competencies.
 Through osteopathic-focused residency programs, the new system will recognize the unique principles and practices of the osteopathic medical profession and its contributions to health care.

 Information For Members

 The AOA remains dedicated to helping its members navigate the transition as it progresses.
 See more detailed updates on accreditation processes and the latest information for students & residents and educational stakeholders.

-For more information, the ACGME has updated its online Single GME Accreditation System section to provide greater ease of access to news items, important updates, webinars and critical resources to osteopathic programs pursuing ACGME accreditation.
+For more information, the ACGME has updated its online Single GME Accreditation System section to provide greater ease of access to news items, important updates and critical resources to osteopathic programs pursuing ACGME accreditation.